-We were recently approved to participate in the Community Eligibility Program (CEC) for the next 3 years through the State of Illinois.
+We participate in the Community Eligibility Program (CEC) for the next 2 years through the State of Illinois.
 This means that all students are eligible to receive FREE meals.
 Only extra food items/snacks will need to be purchased.
 We are presently being served by our own in-house food service staff.